Impact of the PSR J0740+6620 radius constraint on the properties of high-density matter: Neutron star mass and radius

-On the whole, we find that the \newNICER\, radius constraint increases support for stiffer EoSs with larger radii and tidal deformabilities.
-Our inferred \Mmax~is also slightly increased.
-This is because \newNICER's radius is no smaller than that of a lower-mass NS, indicating that the turning point in the mass-radius relation occurs above the pulsar's mass.
-Based on Fig.~\ref{fig:corner}, we also see that $\Rtwo$ is more strongly correlated with the pressure at $2 \,\rhonuc$ than at $6 \,\rhonuc$.
-Additionally, \newNICER\, eliminates the bimodality in the post-GW170817 posterior on $\Lambda_{1.4}$~\cite{Abbott:2018wiz}, favoring the (initially subdominant) upper mode.
+Based on Fig.~\ref{fig:corner}, we also see that $\Rtwo$ is more strongly correlated with the pressure at $2 \,\rhonuc$ than at $6 \,\rhonuc$~\cite{Lattimer:2000nx,Drischler:2020fvz}.
+Additionally, \newNICER's radius measurement from~\cite{Miller:2021qha} eliminates the bimodality in the posterior on $\Lambda_{1.4}$~\cite{Abbott:2018wiz}, now favoring the (initially subdominant) upper mode at $\sim 500$ rather than the dominant one at $\sim 200$.
 This suggests that the EoS lies on the stiff side of the constraints established by GW170817 at intermediate densities.
 We expand on this and quantify the implications for NS central densities in Sec.~\ref{results2}.

 The general trend in favor of stiffer EoSs also increases the lower bound of the 90\% highest-probability-density credible region for $\Lambda_{1.4}$ (respectively, $\Lambda_{2.0}$) from \result{\ensuremath{\OldLOnePointFourLow}} (\result{\ensuremath{\OldLTwoPointZeroLow}}) to \result{\ensuremath{\NewLOnePointFourLow}} (\result{\ensuremath{\NewLTwoPointZeroLow}}).
 Setting the tidal deformability equal to this lower limit, we can obtain a conservative estimate of the signal-to-noise ratio (SNR) required for a GW observation to confidently detect tidal effects, i.e., bound $\Lambda$ away from zero.
 The measurement uncertainty in $\Lambda$ was $\sim 700$ at an SNR of $\sim 33$ for GW170817~\cite{Abbott:2018wiz}.
-Assuming that this measurement is typical and that uncertainties scale inversely proportional to the SNR~\cite{Wade:2014vqa}, a back-of-the-envelope estimate suggests that tidal effects can be measured to within $ \NewLOnePointFourLow$ ($\NewLTwoPointZeroLow$) for a binary with masses of 1.4 \Msolar~(2.0 \Msolar) with SNR of 44 (770).
-The threshold SNR for $\Lambda_{1.4}$ is within reach of current advanced detectors~\cite{Aasi:2013wya}, although the SNR for $\Lambda_{2.0}$ will require next-generation detectors, consistent with the findings of~\cite{Chen:2020fzm}.
+Assuming that this measurement is typical and that uncertainties scale inversely with the SNR~\cite{Wade:2014vqa}, a back-of-the-envelope estimate suggests that tidal effects can be measured to within $ \NewLOnePointFourLow$ ($\NewLTwoPointZeroLow$) for a binary with masses of 1.4 \Msolar~(2.0 \Msolar) with SNR of 44 (770).
+The threshold SNR for $\Lambda_{1.4}$ is within reach of current advanced detectors~\cite{Aasi:2020wya}, although the SNR for $\Lambda_{2.0}$ will require next-generation detectors, consistent with the findings of~\cite{Chen:2020fzm}.